GianSanPedro/KipuBankV3/README.md

 Where:
 - The first address is the target network **USDC**.
-- The second address is the **Uniswap V2 router** (for example, Sepolia�s or a test router).
+- The second address is the **Uniswap V2 router** (for example, Sepolia's or a test router).
-- The next two numbers are the bank�s global limits in USDC units (1e6 = 1 USDC).
+- The next two numbers are the bank's global limits in USDC units (1e6 = 1 USDC).
 - The two arrays are the initial lists of `managers` and `auditors`.

 ---